MattGLut/codex-playground/README.md

 - SQLite database for storing users by default
 - Optional PostgreSQL support via the `DATABASE_URL` environment variable
 - Protected page that greets authenticated users
-- Optional dark mode toggle on all pages
+- Dark mode toggle available from the account settings page

 ## Development
 Run the setup script to create a virtual environment and install dependencies: